Sonic the Hedgehog CD (2011)

 You can find that version's page here.

-Sonic CD is a modern-day recode of just your average Sonic the Hedgehog game on a CD... that's what you're told, anyway.
+Sonic CD is not just a modern-day recode of just your average Sonic the Hedgehog game on a CD...and that's not what you're told (probably).

 Unused Menu Features

 Swipe & Tap

 Left next to another unused menu selection (below), this appears to have been a cut feature from the Android and iOS versions, most likely putting touch controls to use.

 Unused because, technically, D-Pad's your only option.

 While "Final Fever" is the title of the Japanese final boss theme, Taxman (the lead developer) stated that during development this Final Fever was to be the name of a new boss stage, although it was cut due to Sega wishing to remain faithful to the original game.